Paquette1111/Discord-Push-Notification-OBS-Tool/README.md

 2. Navigate to the scene where you want to display Discord notifications.
 3. Click on the 'Docks' > 'Custom Browser Docks...' menu option.
 4. Create a new source.
 Give it a name.
-5. In the 'URL' field, enter the following URL: [https://discord-push-notification-tool.vercel.app/](https://discord-push-notification-tool.vercel.app/).
+5. In the 'URL' field, enter the following URL: [Vercel Deploy](https://discord-push-notification-tool.vercel.app/).
 6. Click 'OK' to add the browser source.
 7. Click on the gear icon in the dock panel titled to open the settings.
 8. Fill in the 'Bot Secret' field with your Discord bot's token.